RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

   proxy method: Success!, file: /tmp/000002.fits file names are NOT identical, good!

-there is nothig todo.
+there is nothing to do.
 If it looks like

 .. code-block:: bash